peak-ai/platform-global-images/workspace/python/ds-pack/v1/README.md

 # workspace-python-ds-pack-v1
 This is the Data Science pack Python image made for workspaces.
-This gives user all the basic packages required when using a workspace.
+The image runs a [Jupyterhub](https://jupyter.org/hub) server that has [PyCharm](https://lp.jetbrains.com/projector/) and [VSCode](https://github.com/coder/code-server) pre-installed along all the basic most-used packages.

 ## Image Details
 ### Base Image